 Broken Metal Coil

-A quick learner from Gettysburg PA says:
+Quick Learner from Gettysburg PA

 The pics are from a Simonton Dimension I single hung vinyl window.
 The metal coil is one-half inch wide and the white plastic piece above is one and a sixteenth wide, which is the main body and not the "ears".
 I need the parts for 4 windows.